 Now that you are familiar with the benefits and process, consider scenarios in which you can apologize to your spouse.
 A mediation setting is ideal for an apology.
 You can benefit from the more relaxed and cooperative setting in mediation than in the courtroom.
 Or you might use a more private setting such as a coffee shop.
 You might arrange this with your ex-spouse in advance.
 Your attorney may also have other ideas and be able to help facilitate this conversation with your ex-spouse’s attorney.

 Take Home Message

-Apologies have the power to provide you a healthy future as you move into a new chapter of your life.
-The process requires a degree of risk, but can relieve you of the guilt, pain, and suffering you have experienced and may continue to feel in the next days, weeks, and even years ahead.
+Apologies have the power to provide you with a healthy future as you move into a new chapter of your life.
+The process requires a degree of risk but can relieve you of the guilt, pain, and suffering you have experienced and may continue to feel in the next days, weeks, and even years ahead.
 As you contemplate whether you will apologize and the manner and content of that apology, consider the degree of release and freedom an apology with your ex-spouse would bring.
 You have a right to experience that freedom again.